matthewsouther/educator-emily/src/tutoring.md

 Hands-on math learning that focuses on building problem solving, flexibility with numbers, and creativity.
 I utilize games and authentic uses for math thinking to build a joyful practice.

+### Science

+Covering a wide variety of topics including electricity, animal habitats and adaptations, solar cycles, engineering, physics, and chemical changes, I utilize exciting, hands-on work for a deep understanding of the science that rules our world and beyond.

 ### **What's Included with Tutoring**

 * 50-minute 1:1 sessions, two or more times per week